Ueno, Gunma: History

 The village rejected the central's governments directives on Municipal mergers and dissolutions in Japan.
 Despite its depopulation, revenue from Ueno Dam and the Tokyo Electric Kannagawa Power Station give the local government the highest financial strength index in the prefecture.

 Government

 Ueno has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
 Ueno, together with the city of Fujioka and village of Ueno contributes two members to the Gunma Prefectural Assembly.
 In terms of national politics, the town is part of Gunma 4th district of the lower house of the Diet of Japan.

 Economy

 The economy of Ueno is heavily dependent on agriculture and forestry.

 Education

-Ueno has one public elementary school and one public middle school operated by the village government.
+Ueno has one public elementary school, Ueno Elementary School (上野村立上野小学校), and one public junior high school, Ueno Junior High School (上野村立上野中学校), operated by the village government.
 The village does not have a high school.

 Transportation

 Railway

 Ueno does not have any passenger railway service.